Familial Monads as Higher Category Theories: Introduction

-It has been shown in \cite[Theorem 8.1]{WeberGen} and \cite[Proposition 3.8]{Shapely} that \emph{familial functors} are equivalent to a category of pairs $(S,E)$ as above, which we call a \emph{familial representation}.
+It has been shown in \cite[Theorem 8.1]{WeberGen} and \cite[Proposition 3.8]{Shapely} that \emph{familial functors} are equivalent to a category of pairs $(S,E)$ as above, which we call \emph{familial representations}.
 It follows intuitively that familial monads should admit a similar description, with a translation of the unit and multiplication transformations into the language of familial representations.
 Examples of familial monads are defined in \cite[Section 9]{WeberGen}, \cite[Example 2.14]{WeberPra}, and \cite[Proposition 2.9]{Shapely} in manners similar to the above, but the only general description of the data determining a familial monad on $\ch$ is that of \cite[Section C.3]{leinster} in the case when $\C$ is a discrete category, and a complete list of the coherence equations this data must satisfy does not appear in the literature.

 Our characterization provides a general strategy for defining a familial monad on $\ch$ for any small category $\C$ directly in terms of the operations and equations between them in its algebras.
-It also allows for familial monads to be studied in the unified language of tuples $(S,E,e,m)$ as above, and for broad classes of familial monads to be defined all at once.
-In a follow up paper, we illustrate this by defining, for familial monads $T$ and $T'$ subject to minimal conditions, a new familial monad $T \wr T'$ whose algebras behave like $T$-algebras enriched in $T'$-algebras.
+It also allows for familial monads to be studied in the unified language of higher category schema, and for broad classes of familial monads to be defined all at once.
+In \cite{thesis}, we illustrate this by defining, for familial monads $T$ and $T'$ subject to minimal conditions, a new familial monad $T \wr T'$ whose algebras behave like $T$-algebras enriched in $T'$-algebras.